booo/node-bitcoin-p2p/doc/bitcoinjs.md

   Run the BitcoinJS daemon in the foreground.
 See `bitcoinjs help run`.
 * db-reset
   Removes all tables from the database.
+See `bitcoinjs help db-reset`.
 * db-drop
   Drops the database.
 This function is slightly slower than db-reset, because the allocated hard drive space is being freed up.
+See `bitcoinjs help db-drop`.
 * test:
   Executes the BitcoinJS unit tests, powered by VowsJS.
 By default the --spec format is used.
 Other available formats are XUnit, JSON and